 It was his mother's influence that helped lead him in later life to attempt to reconcile the communities on both sides of the border.

 FitzGerald met Joan O'Farrell at University College Dublin.
 They went on to have three children and were noted for the warmth and affection of their relationship.

 Political opponents were said to be more in awe of her political instincts than those of her husband, who pursued careers in economics, education and journalism, developing a passion for statistics.

 "She had all the gossip and knew exactly what was going on," said a family friend.
-"She differed from Garret in that she was grounded in daily life and more practical."'A true statesman'
+"She differed from Garret in that she was grounded in daily life and more practical."